Sam Whitelock: 2016–2017

-2018-2019
+2018–2019

-Whitelock was outstanding as Captain for the Crusaders in the 2018 Super Rugby season.
-After high amounts of media speculation, on 20 May 2018, Whitelock was named by New Zealand Head Coach Steve Hansen as the Captain of the All Blacks, with flanker Sam Cane and returning-from-injury fullback Ben Smith named as Vice-Captains for the All Blacks' three-test series against France during the June internationals.
+Whitelock was captain for the Crusaders in the 2018 Super Rugby season.
+After media speculation, on 20 May 2018, Whitelock was named by New Zealand head coach Steve Hansen as the Captain of the All Blacks, with flanker Sam Cane and returning-from-injury fullback Ben Smith named as Vice-Captains for the All Blacks' three-test series against France during the June internationals.

 Having been in doubt due to his second concussion of the 2018 season, Whitelock returned from injury to lead New Zealand to a 52-11 victory over France in the first test of the series, where he was not subbed off.
 Whitelock performed very well in the next two tests as well, allowing the 2018 French series to be a 3-0 win to New Zealand.
 Whitelock lead the tackle count in the second test, a 26-13 win, having made 14 tackles during the test.
 Whitelock had another great game in the third test, a 49-14 win, before being replaced by debutant Jackson Hemopo off the bench.
 Whitelock subsequently captained the Crusaders to win Super Rugby following the June internationals.
 The Crusaders beat the Lions 37-18 on 4 August 2018, to win their first Super Rugby title at home in ten years.

-With previous All Black Captain, Kieran Read, returning from injury in the 2018 Rugby Championship, Whitelock stepped down as Captain for the competition.
+With previous All Black captain, Kieran Read, returning from injury in the 2018 Rugby Championship, Whitelock stepped down as captain for the competition.
 Whitelock began the tournament by playing his 100th test for New Zealand on 18 August 2018, with the All Blacks beating Australia 38-13.
 Whitelock was one of the best performing players on the field and also played his 47th test in combination with Brodie Retallick, who was Man of the Match.
 Whitelock also became the youngest All Black to reach 100 tests, being only 29 years old at the time of their victory over Australia.